The Chinese Widow

 The Chinese Widow (烽火芳菲), also known as In Harm's Way and The Hidden Soldier, is a 2017 Chinese war drama film directed by Danish director Bille August, starring Liu Yifei and Emile Hirsch.
 The film premiered at the 2017 Shanghai International Film Festival as the opening film and was released on 10 November 2017 in mainland China.

 Plot

-Jack is an American Air Force pilot with a mission to carry out the first US bombing run on Tokyo.
-After the mission is successful, his plane gets detached from the rest of the squadron due to bad weather.
-With low fuel, he is forced to go to China's Zhejiang Province.
-Due to malfunctioning autopilot, he is forced to fly the plane manually while his crew parachutes out and he jumps out in the last moment before the plane crashes.
+Jack is a United States Army Air Forces pilot assigned to carry out the first US bombing run on Tokyo.
+After the mission succeeds, his plane is separated from the rest of the squadron due to bad weather.
+Running on low fuel, he is forced to fly towards China's Zhejiang Province.
+Due to a malfunctioning autopilot, he is forced to fly the plane manually while his crew parachutes out and he jumps out in the last moment before the plane crashes.